mariia-korzun/functions-with-tests/README.md

 <hr>

 ## TASK № 2
 ###    Write a function that gets two infinite numbers as strings.
 You should return the result of these two numbers sum as string.
-Mathematical operation with these two numbers is unavailable.
-Don’t use BigInt.
 * 1. If your arguments are not strings of number your function should return false
 * 2. If your arguments are objects,arrays,numbers or not a string that contains only numbers, your function should return false
 * 3. If your argument is an empty string '' it should be converted into 0